richafnu/Viva/Viva/learning/workday-create-raas-report.md

          | And | | Hire Date | greater than or equal to | Prompt the user for the value | Starting Prompt |  | Yes|
          |And | | Hire Date | less than or equal to | Prompt the user for the value | Ending Prompt || Yes |

     1. Add the Prompts: Go to Prompts.
-Mark "Display Prompt Values in Subtitles" and add following prompt values.
+Mark "Display Prompt Values in Subtitles" and add the following prompt values.
 You can directly copy and paste these values.

    > [!IMPORTANT]
    > These column values are case sensitive.